 Working with me is probably pretty similar to how you would chat to me over a cup of tea.
-I tend to take a step away from medical diagnosing or pathologising: I am more interested in the whole you; your individual experiences and personal interpretation of your world, including diagnoses you may live with.
+I tend to take a step away from medical diagnosing or pathologising: I am more interested in the whole you; your individual experiences and personal interpretation of your world.
 My ability is to listen deeply to you, to focus on the emotions and the beliefs behind your words and actions; to kindly, gently and sometimes firmly challenge and guide you; and to provide you with ways to navigate and embrace the change you are looking for.

 In brief my professional qualifications include an undergraduate degree in Social Policy (B.A Hons), from University of Sussex, England, and a Masters in Counselling (M.Ed.), from Acadia University, Nova Scotia.
 I am a Registered Psychotherapist (RP) with the College of Registered Psychotherapists of Ontario and a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association.
 If you are interested in a more formal list of my experience and qualifications, please check out my resume on LinkedIn.

 Alongside my professional qualifications and experience, my work with you is influenced by my own journey.
 I am originally from the UK, and having moved countries, provinces and homes a number of times – including with children; and having experienced job loss, bereavement and the end of a long-term relationship, I have a deep understanding of some of the challenges change and transition bring.

 - I work a lot with women who are struggling with what next.
 Who feel isolated, or disconnected; not truly on their own path.